 All Paths Lead to the Mitochondria

-Recall, from previous posts, that mitochondria take dietary nutrients and oxygen, change them into the chemical energy (ATP) that is used by every cell in the body.
+Recall, from previous posts, that mitochondria take dietary nutrients and oxygen, and change them into the chemical energy (ATP) that is used by every cell in the body.
 Without ATP, cell function grinds to a halt.
 So, anything that derails the mitochondria, imperils cell function and initiates cell death.
-Lack of nutrients, sedentary lifestyle, pharmaceutical and environmental toxicants, all derail mitochondrial function.
+Lack of nutrients, sedentary lifestyle, pharmaceutical, and environmental toxicants, all derail mitochondrial function.
 Cluster too much cell death together in one tissue or one organ and disease happens.
-Since mitochondria are in every cell of the body, mitochondrial damage induces disease broadly, but especially in regions with high energy demands like the brain, the heart, the muscles, the GI system.
+Since mitochondria are in every cell of the body, mitochondrial damage induces disease broadly, but especially in regions with high energy demands like the brain, the heart, the muscles, and the GI system.

-The cardinal symptoms of mitochondrial damage include: fatigue, weakness, muscle pain and depression.
-These are followed by dysregulated systems; a GI system, for example, that overreacts or under reacts or temperature dysregulation (hot flashes, cold insensitivity), insulin/sugar dysregulation, emotional volatility, migraines, seizures, syncope (fainting) and so on.
+The cardinal symptoms of mitochondrial damage include fatigue, weakness, muscle pain, and depression.
+These are followed by dysregulated systems; a GI system, for example, that overreacts or under reacts or temperature dysregulation (hot flashes, cold insensitivity), insulin/sugar dysregulation, emotional volatility, migraines, seizures, syncope (fainting), and so on.
 It’s not a pretty picture.

 From a systems perspective, consider the mitochondria as central regulators of organismal health.
 Mitochondria both send and receive signals from all over the body and then adjust their functioning accordingly.
-With their role in hormone synthesis, we would expect there to be cross talk between the mitochondria and circulating hormones.
+With their role in hormone synthesis, we would expect there to be cross-talk between the mitochondria and circulating hormones.
 Indeed, there is.
 All steroid hormones have receptors on the mitochondrial membranes.
-When hormone concentrations increase or decrease, the mitochondria will initiate the synthesis of new hormones and send signals throughout the body to adjust other hormone responsive systems as well.
+When hormone concentrations increase or decrease, the mitochondria will initiate the synthesis of new hormones and send signals throughout the body to adjust other hormone-responsive systems as well.

 No Estradiol Equals Misshapen Mitochondria: Donuts and Blobs